bulentv/js_zklib/README.md

 ## How to Contribute

-* open a pull request
+* Open a pull request

 ## Credits